diegozr1/OwnFront/README.md

 ### Speed up your start

-Your own frontend template to quick start every development, this is a open source framework to speed up a completely free and flexible frontend app development
+A frontend template to quick start every development, this is a open source framework to speed up a completely free and flexible frontend app development

 This one includes the best practices for the frontend development of the modern web.